-Vegan diet and cancer prevention share a happy relationship.
-A vegan diet is defined as a way of living that attempts to eliminate all forms of food or clothing that may have been manufactured through a process of animal exploitation and cruelty.
+Vegan diet plays an important role in cancer prevention.
+A Vegan diet is defined as a way of living that attempts to eliminate all forms of food or clothing that may have been manufactured through a process of animal exploitation and cruelty.
 This means excluding all animal products, including dairy and honey along with meat, fish, and eggs.

-When people eat a more plant-based diet, they consume fewer calories, which helps to maintain a healthy weight and body mass index.
+When you add more plant-based diet in your plate, you consume fewer calories.
+It helps to maintain a healthy weight and body mass index.
 Vegetarians are less prone to be overweight, which tends to be a major risk factor for some types of cancers.

-People decide to follow a vegan routine for different reasons.
-It usually is due to environmental concerns, but it can also help to improve health.
+People decide to follow a Vegan routine for different reasons.
+It usually is due to environmental concerns, but it also helps to improve health.

 - Processed meat products like deli meat, bacon, and hot dogs contain chemical preservatives that can develop your cancer risk.
 Consuming red meat like beef, pork, and lamb also increases cancer risk considerably.